franzmelchiori/alyvix_com/pages/01.home/02._highlights/features.md

 **Build end-user bots** visually interacting with any Windows application like ERPs or your favourite browser.
 Run and measure business-critical workflows like a human would, but continuously.

-**Quantify end-user experiences**: Alyvix records the click-to-appearance responsiveness of each transaction.
+**Measure end-user experiences**: Alyvix records the click-to-appearance responsiveness of each transaction.
 Report IT service quality to support technical and business actions.